 In addition, the democracy matrix offers three different levels of measurement, which provide distinct perspectives on the democracy quality of a country: pure core measurement, context measurement and trade-off measurement.
 Core measurement only deals with the functioning of key democratic institutions and represents the initial measurement.
 Context measurement goes beyond these characteristics and considers the embedding of these democratic institutions in socio-cultural contexts that undermine their operation.
 Thus, corruption in the executive and legislative branches leads not only to a perversion of decision-making processes, but also to distortions in the implementation of laws and justice.
 Finally, conflicting democratic goals are taken up using trade-off measurement.
 The dimensions of freedom, equality and control cannot all be simultaneously maximised in the sense of a perfect democracy, but rather democratic systems are faced with deciding to which of these dimensions they would like to give priority at the expense of other dimensions.
 Thus, we can distinguish between libertarian, egalitarian and control-focused democracies.

-Whereas core measurement and context measurement get reflected in quality profiles, trade-off measurement allows us for the first time to create democracy profiles.
+Whereas core measurement and context measurement get reflected in quality types, trade-off measurement allows us for the first time to create democracy profiles.

-Quality profiles can be depicted along a regime continuum, at the extremes of which autocracies and working democracies are to be found.
-Autocratic regimes are characterised by the fact that development of the dimensions and functionality of the democratic institutions are either not present or only weakly present.
-Citizens possess neither rights to freedom nor to equality, and they are also unable to exercise any effective control vis-à-vis those who govern.
+Quality types can be depicted along a regime continuum, at the extremes of which hard autocracies and working democracies are to be found.
 Working democracies, on the other hand, exhibit a high degree of democratic development of both the dimensions and the institutions.
 In addition, in order to be able also meaningfully to classify political systems that occupy the border area between these two regimes, hybrid regimes and deficient democracies are distinguished.
 Deficient democracies are situated in the area of democracies, but they exhibit deficits in certain dimensions and/or institutions, such that they can no longer be regarded as working democracies.
+In contrast, hard autocracies are characterised by the fact that development of the dimensions and functionality of the democratic institutions are not present.
+Citizens possess neither rights to freedom nor to equality, and they are also unable to exercise any effective control vis-à-vis those who govern.
+Moderate autocratic regimes are characterised by a certain degree of liberalisation, which, however, on the whole remains rooted in the autocratic functional logic.
 Hybrid regimes, on the other hand, possess both autocratic and democratic dimensions or, respectively, institutions, and they thus combine conflicting regime forms.

 Finally, using the trade-off level of measurement, the democracy matrix is able to measure democracy profiles.
 With regard to the dimensions, libertarian, egalitarian and control-focused democracies can be conceptually distinguished.